-- Agronomy 896 - Interplant Competition in Managed Ecosystems.This course is taught in alternate years during the spring semester.
+- AGRO 896 - Interplant Competition in Managed Ecosystems.This course is taught in alternate (even) years during the spring semester.
 This course will focus on whole plant physiological response to solar radiation, water, and nutrients, and on interplant competition for these resources.
 Quantitative relationships useful for integrating the interactive affects of these factors on plant growth and interplant competition will be stressed.
-The course will be a mixture of lecture, discussion of relevant literature, and homework sets.
+The course will be a mixture of lecture, discussion of relevant literature, an experiment and its’ write-up, and homework sets.

 - Conservation Agriculture.
 In a collaboration with colleagues at CIMMYT, we have a project on the potential success of conservation agriculture in Nepal.
 Conservation agriculture is a crop production system that strives to achieve acceptable profits along with high and sustained production while conserving the environment.
 Key principles of conservation agriculture are 1.
 Practice minimum mechanical tillage, 2.
 Keep as much residue as possible, and 3.
 Rotate crops.
 Our project involves components of all three of these principles.